 Masks are required in all classrooms and encouraged in all indoor spaces at NDSU.
 Current guidance from the North Dakota Department of Health states that you are not required to quarantine if everyone in the classroom is masked during every class session.
 You should still monitor for symptoms for 14 days following the date of exposure.
 If you have an asymptomatic infection, wearing a mask in all indoor settings will lower the likelihood of you passing the virus on to others.

 The university encourages all students and employees to get vaccinated.
-The covid-19 vaccine is a safe and effective way to reduce your odds of serious illness or asymptomatic transmission to others (“Why College Students Should Get a COVID-19 Vaccine”).
-You can find information on the latest NDSU vaccine clinics and the vaccine incentive here.
+The COVID-19 vaccine is a safe and effective way to reduce your odds of serious illness or asymptomatic transmission to others (“Why College Students Should Get a COVID-19 Vaccine”).
+Vaccine information from the North Dakota Department of Health, including a vaccine locator is available here.
+Students can receive free vaccinations at Student Health Service by appointment, which can be scheduled by calling 701-231-7331.
+Any future vaccine clinics on campus will be announced by email.

 “Who should I contact if I have questions about this notification?”